alibaba/sreworks-ext/aiops/AnomalyDetectionBenchmark/README.md

 <a name="tVl84"></a>
 ## 4、Experiments Running（如何通过代码和数据复现结果）
 ![](img/img.png)
+The framework of our benchmark is shown above.
+As the lack of data usually happens, we provide three different filling NaN methods and focus more on the performance of deep learning models with diverse evaluation metrics.

+Following steps will show the process to run the experiments.
 - Download datasets
    - Download our datasets from  [https://sreworks.oss-cn-beijing.aliyuncs.com/aiops/BenchmarkDataFinal.zip](https://sreworks.oss-cn-beijing.aliyuncs.com/aiops/BenchmarkDataFinal.zip) , unzip the file and put it in:
 ```Bash